martyroque/apps-digest/README.md

 ### Create a store

 First, let's create our store.
-A store is as simple as a class that implements a value and a setter to that value.
+A store is a class that implements the following:
+- Static method `getStoreName` that returns the unique store name (required).
+- Store value(s) by instantiating `AppsDigestValue` with an initial value (required).
+- Value setters that publish (updates) the store values (optional).

 Once the store has been created, we need to generate the store definition, which will be used by the container to identify our store in memory.